Šćepan Mali: Dolgorukov's mission to Montenegro

-On 15 August he preceded to Cetinje, intending to remove the only real central authority in Montenegro, Šćepan, from power.
+On 15 August he travelled to Cetinje, intending to remove the only real central authority in Montenegro, Šćepan, from power.
 The meeting called by Dolgorukov convened outside of the city on 17 August after a church service.
 Two key figures were notably absent: Prince-Bishop Sava, who faked being ill in order to avoid a potentially harmful situation, and Šćepan, who pondered how to proceed. Šćepan had tried to discredit the Russians by claiming they were impostors sent by the Venetians to divide the Montenegrin people, but these attempts had failed.
 At Cetinje, the Russians implored the Montenegrins to abandon the impostor Šćepan, who they exposed as a fraud, and instead declare loyalty to the real ruler of Russia, Catherine the Great.
 A great cry of affirmation rose from the people present and the crowd swore an oath of allegiance to Russia.

 Though he believed he had succeeded, Dolgorukov was awakened at five in the morning on the next day by the sound of gunshots. Šcepan and his mounted guards arrived at the monastery where Dolgorukov was staying near the capital.
 Although the Montenegrins had seen him exposed as an impostor and had formally sworn loyalty to Catherine the Great, they greeted him with joy and followed him. Šcepan would have lost the trust of the Montenegrin people if he had avoided the meeting.
 He decided to play the hero and returned to assert his rule. Šćepan spent several hours outside the monastery, telling the crowds his own version of his story, and though Dolgorukov repeatedly ordered the Montenegrin nobles to capture him, no one listened.
 It was not until Dolgorukov ordered his own men to capture Šćepan, or kill him if he resisted, that the Montenegrins calmed down.
 Despite the orders, Šćepan arrived at the monastery's gate not in chains, but on horseback as the ruler of Montenegro.